dune-community/dune-xt-common/CONTRIBUTING.md

 In particular, these are:

 * We use `CamelCase` for class and struct names, enum names, typedefs, and the like.
 We use `stl_standard` for class methods, members and variables.
-Does not seem to be consistent, but we never claimed we would be and it is highly readable.
+Does not seem to be consistent, but we find it highly readable.
 The only exception are typedefs and helper structs which arise in a context similar to the stl, where we use lowercase `typedef ... type;` and `struct is_vector {`.
 * Class members end with a trailing underscore.
 Static class members may drop the trailing underscore (in particular dimensions, such as `static const size_t dim = 2;`).